jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Trees-and_Ensembles.md

   * Do not prune
 * Average all predictions (or take a majority vote for nominal responses)

 The tuning parameter $$i$$ can be chosen by cross-validation.
 Typically we choose $$i = \sqrt{F}$$.
-Increasing $$i$$ may increase correlation among individual trees in the forest, but it may also increase the accuracy of individual trees.
-This is the bias-variance tradeoff.
+Increasing $$i$$ may (bias-variance tradeoff)

+* increase correlation among individual trees in the forest (bad)
+* increase the accuracy of individual trees (good)

 Because it samples from all possible features, random forests can handle a large number of features.
 It can also reduce overfitting drastically.

+### Variable Importance
+Interpreting random forests can be quite difficult.
+One way to get a sense of the variables is to look at important variables (features).

+Procedure:

+* Use OOB samples to predict values
+* Randomly permute values of one of the features and predict the values again
+* Measure decrease in accuracy

+Alternate Procedure:

+* Measure the split criterion improvement
+* Record improvements for each feature
+* Accumulate over the whole ensemble

 ## Boosting